newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/s-corp.md

+---
-### S Corporation
+header: S Corporation
+---

 S corporations are entities that choose to pass corporate income, some losses, deductions, and credits to their shareholders for federal and state tax purposes.
 This allows S corporations to avoid double taxation on the corporate income.
 Shareholders of S corporations report the flow-through of income and losses on their personal tax returns to be assessed at their individual income tax rates.

 To qualify for S corporation status, the corporation must meet the following requirements: